 Showers, Salon & Spa

 - Showers – A reader tells us there are two free showers in the E Gate Terminal.
 One is located between the Bally and Montblanc stores.
 The other is between the Ferragamo and Hugo Boss stores.
 The shower is said to be roomy and has a storage locker and good water pressure.
+You will need to bring your own towels or be prepared to dry off using paper towels.
 You can also find showers in the hourly lounges. [ see Airport Hotels above ].
 In July 2016, a reviewer told us that shower-only service is available in Terminal 2, Domestic Arrivals, B1, between Gate D5 and D6.
 The rate is 50RMB.

 Things to do & see